Helvethink/infrahub-go-sdk/docs/configuration.md

 ## Implementation dependency

 Configuration loading uses Viper because the Go standard library does not parse TOML and Viper provides an extensible configuration boundary for the CLI.
 Each load uses an isolated Viper instance; package-global Viper state is not used.
-Viper is pinned in `go.mod`, uses the MIT license, and its additional transitive dependency cost is accepted for the command configuration layer.
+Cobra supplies the nested command tree and pflag supplies repeatable and interspersed flags.
+The dependencies are pinned in `go.mod`; Viper uses the MIT license and Cobra uses Apache-2.0.
+Their additional transitive cost is accepted for the command configuration and parsing layer.